Estimate Time7 min

 • Try to save in an account that pays some interest but preserves liquidity.

-• As a last resort, credit could be used to cover an emergency, ideally with a low interest rate.
+• As a last resort, credit cards could be used to cover an emergency, ideally with a low interest rate.

 • Be sure to have adequate health and disability insurance coverage.

-If you do end up unemployed, there may be resources available to help ease the impact.
+If you end up unemployed, there may be resources available to help ease the impact.
 Unemployment insurance benefits are available in all states and the District of Columbia, Puerto Rico, and the US Virgin Islands.
-But not all employees are eligible—your employer has to pay unemployment taxes.
+However, not all employees are eligible—your employer has to pay unemployment taxes.
 Nonprofit organizations, like churches and schools, are exempt from paying unemployment taxes.

 Benefits vary by state.
 For example, some states provide additional benefits if you have children or other dependents.
 Check your state's unemployment insurance office to find out how to file for benefits and the documentation required.